runtypes/runtypes/README.md

 correct underlying type.
 The implementation of `Constraint` will validate the underlying type *before* running your constraint function.
-So it's important to use a lowest-common-denominator type that will pass validation for all expected inputs of your constraint function or type guard.
+So it's important to use a lowest-common-denominator type that will pass validation for all expected inputs of your constraint function or type test.
 If there's no obvious lowest-common-denominator type, you can always use `Unknown` as the underlying type, as shown in the `Buffer` examples above.